mtigas/dump1090-stream-parser/Readme.md

 ## Useage

-You'll need a dump1090 instance running somewhere accessable on your network
+You'll need a dump1090 instance running somewhere accessable on your network.

 If dump1090 is runing on your current machine running